Remmaabde/oibsip_taskno3/README.md

 - MySQL or any other SQL database server

 ## Installation

 1. Clone the repository or download the ZIP file.
 2. Extract the files to your web server's root directory or any desired directory.
-3. Start XAMPP or similar software and start the Apache and MySQL services.
-4. Open phpMyAdmin or any other SQL database management tool.
-5. Create a new database and import the database.sql file into it.
+3. Create a new database in your SQL server.
+4. Import the database.sql file into your newly created database.
-6. Open the config.php file located in the includes directory.
+5. Open the config.php file located in the includes directory.
-7. Update the database connection details (hostname, username, password, and database name) in the config.php file.
+6. Update the database connection details (hostname, username, password, and database name) in the config.php file.
-8. Save the config.php file.
+7. Save the config.php file.

 ## Usage